Health

 • Abnormal vaginal discharge

-• Burning sensation during urination
+• Burning during urination

 • Pain during sex

-• Lower abdominal or pelvic pain
+• Lower belly or pelvic pain

 • Bleeding between periods